-I don't normally quote piggies in my introductions.
+I don't normally quote people in my introductions.
 But Tina is so magnetic and entertaining that I feel like if were to paraphrase her words much would be lost in translation, and I would be robbing you of discovering just how magical and fun this woman and her story is.

 Tina found my site through Dr Young's Alkaline Green Smoothie post and she left this comment:

 "Starting a juicing regimen is one of the best things I ever did!
 I'm always singing its praises.
 I've never felt so good, and I came through radiation therapy with absolutely no fatigue.
 In the interest of expedience, I make the same juice most days.
 I know I should rotate, but it's hard when it's the first thing you do in the morning and you're not a morning person!"
-She then shared her AMAZING cancer fighting juice recipe:
+She then shared her amazing juice recipe:

 Tina Mast's Anti-CancerJuice: (read her post about not drinking this every day)

 I immediately felt a connection with Tina and emailed to thank her for sharing her personal story and delicious recipe.
 When I asked to feature Tina's whole story she wrote, "I'd be more than happy for you to share my green drink recipe on your blog!
 The more the merrier, and go team, right?
 I'm also happy to share my story because I truly feel that nutritional support for cancer therapy is sadly lacking in the U.S., and I would love to do what I can to encourage cancer patients to augment their treatment with good nutrition."
-Don't you LOVE this woman already?!
+Don't you love this woman already?!
 Oh, you will.....

 She then followed this up with, "Can a part-time meat eater be a piggy? *slightly worried* I'm on the paleo/primal thing but love incorporating raw and massive quantities of veg where possible.
 Actually, I already wrote the intro when I woke up in the middle of the night, and scribbled it out on post-its that were the only paper in the bedside table.
 Thank heavens for pens with little lights in them so we don't wake up our husbands."

 I fell in LOVE with her instantly!
-We have kept in touch every since, and with every witty and hilarious interaction I think to myself, "I just HAVE to meet this woman and celebrate her story toasting with her green juice one day!"
+We have kept in touch every since, and with every witty and hilarious interaction I think to myself, "I just have to meet this woman and celebrate her story toasting with her green juice one day!"